1941314856/HyperspectralEO/README.md

 ### process_data.py

-.This script allows the user to process and visualize hyperspectral data.
+This script allows the user to process and visualize hyperspectral data.

 #### Usage